AndrewKhans/swift-bracket-generator/README.md

 ## Acknowledgements

-Project was conceptualized by Jamie Khanschassoff
+Project was conceptualized by Jamie Khanschassoff.